Justice, Equity, Decolonization, Diversity, Inclusion

 FREQUENTLY ASKED QUESTIONS

-About the questions
+About the social identity questions in our form:

 1. Why am I being asked to complete the self-identification questionnaire?